auth0/docs/articles/connections/database/password-change.md

 :::panel Customize Change Password Emails

-You can change the content of the Change Password emails at [Auth0 Dashboard > Branding > Email Templates](${manage_url}/#/templates).
-Select the **Change Password** template to edit the email fields.
+You can change the content of the Change Password emails at [Auth0 Dashboard > Branding > Email Templates](${manage_url}/#/templates): Select the **Change Password** template to edit the email fields.

-Email templates can only be changed for those *not* using Auth0's built-in email provider.
-For more information, please see: [Customizing Your Emails](/email/templates).
+Only customers *not* using Auth0's built-in email provider can change mail templates.

+For more information, see: [Customizing Your Emails](/email/templates).
 :::

 ::: panel Generate Password Reset Tickets

-The Management API v2 provides an additional endpoint, [Generate a password reset ticket]( /api/management/v2#!/Tickets/post_password_change), which will generate a URL similar to the one that users receive in the password reset email message.
-You can use the generated URL if the email delivery method is not appropriate.
-Keep in mind that in the default flow the email delivery is used as a way to verify the identity of the user (an impostor wouldn't have access to the email inbox), so if you use the ticket URL, the application is responsible for verifying the identity of the user in some other way.
+The Management API v2 provides an additional endpoint, [Generate a password reset ticket]( /api/management/v2#!/Tickets/post_password_change), that generates a URL the one in the password reset email.
+You can use the generated URL for cases when the email delivery method is not appropriate.
+Keep in mind that, in the default flow, the email delivery verifies the identity of the user (an impostor wouldn't have access to the email inbox).
+If you use the ticket URL, your application is responsible for verifying the identity of the user in some other way.

 :::

 In the [Classic Universal Login Experience](/universal-login/classic) you can [configure a url](/email/templates#configuring-the-redirect-to-url) to redirect users after completing the password reset.
-The URL will receive a success indicator and a message.
-The [New Experience](/universal-login/new) will redirect the users to the [default login route](/universal-login/default-login-url) when it succeeds, and will handle the error cases as part of the Universal Login flow.
-The Redirect URL in the email template will be ignored.
+The URL receives a success indicator and a message.

+The [New Experience](/universal-login/new) redirects the user to the [default login route](/universal-login/default-login-url) when it succeeds, and handles the error cases as part of the Universal Login flow.
+This ecperience ignores the Redirect URL in the email template.

 ## Directly set the new password

-There are also two ways of directly setting a new password for the user rather than sending a password reset email:
+To set a new password directly for the user without sending a password reset email, use the [**Management API**](#using-the-management-api) or the [**Auth0 Dashboard**](#manually-set-users-passwords-using-the-dashboard)

-- [**Management API**](#using-the-management-api): Send a `PATCH` call to the Management API to update the user's password manually.
-- [**Auth0 Dashboard**](#manually-set-users-passwords-using-the-dashboard): Use the [User Management > Users](${manage_url}/#/users) section to manually change the user's password.

 ### Use the Management API